onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 *MainUIController.SubmitTxListNft()*

-This Transaction demonstrates an actual use case of listing an account’s NFT for sale.
-Enter the account’s address, NFT Id and price, then click the button.
-To get a list of NFT Ids for a given account, go back to the Scripts tab and run the “Execute Print NFTs At Latest Block” script.
+This Transaction demonstrates an actual use case of listing an account's NFT for sale.
+Enter the NFT Id and price, then click the last Submit Transaction button.
+To get a list of NFT Ids for a given account, go back to the Scripts tab and run the "Execute Print NFTs At Latest Block" script.

 Note: The NFT Price must be a decimal number, eg 23.5 or 12.0

-If you’d like to see the cadence code for this Transaction, it’s located here:
+If you'd like to see the cadence code for this Transaction, it's located here:

 ![](../media/5ba73beddcefba8eade5c9ce4322a86d.png)